Ram1103/Django-101/README.md

-#Django basics
+# Django basics :
-Login and register basics
+Login and register functions using django and python!